dimagi/commcare-cloud/docs/setup/new_environment.md

            valid_lft forever preferred_lft forever
     ```

-    Here, the network interface we are interested in is **enp0s3**.
-Note this value, or copy it to the system clipboard.
+    Here, the network interface we are interested in is **enp0s3**, which has an IP address of `10.0.2.15`.
+Note these values down.

-1. Open the `environments/monolith/inventory.ini` file, uncomment and set the value of `ufw_private_interface` to the network interface of your machine that we found in the previous step.
+1. Open the `environments/monolith/inventory.ini` file in an editor

     ``` bash
     $ nano ./environments/monolith/inventory.ini
     ```

+    Replace the word `localhost` on the second line with the IP address you found in the previous step.

+    Uncomment and set the value of `ufw_private_interface` to the network interface of your machine that we found in the previous step.

 ### Add a public key and user to commcare-cloud